-• Why BFSI, energy, and healthcare consistently sit at the top of fee tables, and what drives those premiums
+- Why BFSI, energy, healthcare, and telecommunications consistently sit at the top of fee tables, and what drives those premiums

 Why industry drives audit fees more than firm size

 A €50 million revenue manufacturing company and a €50 million revenue financial services company sit in different audit universes.
-The financial services entity likely holds complex financial instruments requiring fair value measurement under IFRS 9, faces prudential regulatory requirements, and generates a higher volume of transactions per euro of revenue.
+The financial services entity likely holds complex financial instruments requiring fair value measurement under IFRS 9 , faces prudential regulatory requirements, carries higher disclosure obligations, and generates a higher volume of transactions per euro of revenue.
 ISA 540.13 requires the auditor to assess whether accounting estimates give rise to significant risks.
 In financial services, more of them do.

 This means the audit of a €50 million bank costs more than the audit of a €50 million logistics company, even when the audit firm and jurisdiction are identical.
-Industry determines the risk profile.
-Risk profile determines the hours.
-Hours determine the fee.
+Industry determines the risk profile, which drives the hours, which in turn sets the fee.
+A bank audit is not just ticking and bashing through a standard programme; every line requires judgment.

 Audit Analytics’ 20-year fee review found the same pattern in US data: finance and manufacturing consistently rank as the two highest-fee sectors by total fee volume among S&P 500 companies, together comprising nearly 69% of total fees paid by the index.
 Agriculture, despite having the lowest total revenue of any sector, pays the highest audit fees as a proportion of revenue.
 Small revenue pools with high regulatory complexity create disproportionately expensive audits.